entrecode/ec.components/tutorial/setup.md

 ### 6. Add --ssl flag

-in your package.json, edit the start script should look like this:
+in your package.json, edit your start script to look like this:

 ```
 "start": "ng serve --ssl",